 “True heroism is remarkably sober, very undramatic.
 It is not the urge to surpass all others at whatever cost, but the urge to serve others at whatever cost.”—Arthur Ashe

 Arthur Ashe was the first Black tennis player to reach the number one ranking in the world, and he won both Wimbledon and the U.S. Open.
 He was an activist and speaker in addition to being a tennis champion.
 He contracted AIDS through a blood transfusion but used the experience to educate the public on the nature of the disease and to advocate for those suffering.
 His activism for vulnerable groups, including Haitian refugees and Africans living under apartheid, made him a true American hero.

 “Patriotism is when the love of your own people comes first; nationalism, when hate for people other than your own comes first.”—Charles de Gaulle

 Charles de Gaulle was president of France from 1959-1969, but he is perhaps best known for leading the French resistance against Nazi Germany during World War II.
 In this Memorial Day quote, he makes the crucial distinction between patriotism and nationalism.
-Check out these 15 things you never knew about Memorial Day.

 “Without memory, there is no culture.
 Without memory there would be no civilization, no future.”—Elie Wiesel